ajacks12/euler/README.md

 # project-euler
-Solutions for Project Euler in MATLAB and Java
+Solutions for Project Euler in MATLAB and Java.

 https://projecteuler.net/